anders-biostat/lc-paper/README.md

 * install wkhtmltopdf from https://wkhtmltopdf.org/index.html

-* save html page from the browser to get a static page
+* save html page from the browser to get a static page (if opened it will show both static and interactive plots, but that's fine).

-* get an image with
+* get an image with (looks like convertion to png istead of svg works way better)
 ```
-wkhtmltoimage -f "svg" figA_static.html figA.svg
+wkhtmltoimage -f png figA_static.html figA.png
 ```